Pioneers honor veterans with military game

-The Western Nebraska Pioneers took the field on Saturday night and secured an 11-1 win, but at the end of the night, the onlookers and fans at Gering’s Oregon Trail Park Stadium were treated to so much more than baseball.
+The Western Nebraska Pioneers took the field on Saturday, July 2 and secured an 11-1 win, but at the end of the night, the onlookers and fans at Gering’s Oregon Trail Park Stadium were treated to so much more than baseball.

 In an exhibition game with the U.S. Military All-Stars, the home team put up a lot of runs and the visiting team helped us remember that our active-duty men and women in uniform are more than just another team of players on the field.